bayesways/bayesways.github.io/_posts/2025-06-15-How to build your own MCP server and research agent.md

 Pretty cool.

 Now it's time to build something a little more useful.
 While I was reading the course I found myself needing to search for information I had read but could not remember in which specific chapter.
 A perfect job for an agent.
 So let's see how we can build this.
+You can find the code [here](https://github.com/bayesways/my-mcp-app).

 Drawing inspiration by this [repo](https://github.com/willccbb/research-agent-lesson) by Will Brown, I decided to implement the idea based on a simple fetching tool which takes in a url and iteratively explores the links in it to search for the answer to our question.
 For example if I wanted to know what packages we need to install for the Hugging Face course I can give the agent the url of the course and let it find the answer.